KenIjiwoye/immune-me/memory-bank/progress.md

 ## Current Status

 The Immunization Records Management System is in the **initial setup phase**.
-The project has been scaffolded with basic frontend and backend structures, but no functional features have been implemented yet.
+The project has been scaffolded with basic frontend and backend structures, and detailed task documentation has been created to guide implementation.

 ### Project Timeline